 The day my body called my bluff

-Wake-up calls never send an email in advance.
-They don't politely knock on the door.
-They kick it in and demand your attention, even if you're still in your nightie with your hair sticking up like a cockatoo.
+Wake-up calls never give you a warning.
+They just arrive and demand your attention, even if you’re still in your nightie with your hair sticking up like a cockatoo.

-Mine arrived one ordinary January morning.
-With no warning, I woke up in agony with shooting pain in my lower back and down my left leg.
+Mine came on an a regular January morning.
+I felt a sharp pain in my lower back that shot down my left leg.

 A row of colorful books on a wooden shelf, with five traditional nesting dolls in front of them.